haoweydu/2020-5ai-team6-Du/docs/software_requirements_specification_doc3.md

 #### _3.4 Documentation and training_
 The Arietta Project will be delivered to users as a download without documentation or training.
 A user guide and system documentation will be provided to project stakeholders.
 #### _3.5 External User Interface_
+##### _3.5.1 User Interface_
+The user interface will be eye-catching and visually appealing.
+The interface will be intuitive.
+As a mobile app it will be streamlined and simple to use.
+No training will be provided and it is expected that 95% of users will be able to use the app without any training.
+##### _3.5.2 Software Interface_